shreyaskal3/shreyaskale11.github.io/_posts/2023-11-07-mlcontent.md

 $$x_{std} = \frac{x - \mu}{\sigma}$$

 where $\mu$ is the mean (average) and $\sigma$ is the standard deviation from the mean

+## Polynomial Regression

+When data doesn't fit linearly,so try for higher dimensions.

 **Evaluate model**